stonecrusher/simpleMenuWizard/README.md

 Important notes:
  * All options are disabled by default, so if you don't edit the files, nothing will happen.
- * Items that appear in different contexts with the same ID will disappear in all those contexts when activated.
+ * Items that appear in different contexts with the same ID will disappear in all those contexts when activated only once.
 This is because many menus internally share the same very big context menu and are separated here for more convenience.
    For specific problems please [open an issue](https://github.com/stonecrusher/simpleMenuWizard/issues), there may be workarounds.

 ## Hide Pocket / Sync / Screenshots